bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 To see a flow chart on how these methods intercommunicate, please, visit the :ref:`Input_Streaming_Engine` section.

-Stream Juggler offers two types of Input Module implementation.
-These are ready-to-use modules for two most general input data formats: CSV and Regex.
+Stream Juggler offers two examples of Input Module implementation.
+These are ready-to-use input modules for two most general input data formats: CSV and Regex.

 CSV Input Module
 """""""""""""""""""""""